thunderboltthor/noople/README.md

 (Change `SITE_NAME` to DuckDuckNope for enhanced privacy.)

 noople is a search engine that doesn't have any results.
+It is based on the [Python Flask framework](https://flask.palletsprojects.com/en/1.1.x/) and [SQLite](https://www.sqlite.org/index.html).

-It is used for demonstration purposes only:
+noople is used for education purposes to demonstrate:

 * Reading GET requests in Flask
 * Processing SQL requests in Python